Kaboodle3005/Kit-Template/readme.md

 exports.conf = {
     DM: true, //Changing this to false disables the command
-    OwnerOnly: false //Changing this to true
+    OwnerOnly: false //Changing this to true makes the command only work for the owner }
-}
  ```